ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 a parent of the correct organizational domain, then relaxed alignment could potentially allow a malicious sender to obtain DMARC PASS.
-This potential exists for both the legacy [@!RFC7489] and current methods for determining the organizational domain, the latter described in (#organizational-domain-discovery).
+This potential exists for both the legacy [@!RFC7489] and current methods for determining the organizational domain, the latter described in (#identifier-alignment-evaluation).

 This issue is entirely avoided by the use of strict alignment and publishing DMARC records for all domains/sub-domains used as RFC5322.From domain in an